Spicy Skinny Margarita

 A skinny cocktail is one that simply has fewer calories than the original.
 It may or may not have less alcohol.

-Purists might argue that this makes this spicy skinny margarita not an actual margarita.
-But I’m here to say that the skinny margarita is at least more closely related to a margarita than the espresso martini or pornstar martini is to a martini.
+Purists might argue that a margarita without Cointreau is not an actual margarita and that this is just a tequila gimlet.
+But I’m here to point out that this skinny margarita is closer to a margarita than the espresso martini or pornstar martini is to a martini.

 Making spicy tequila

-A more nuanced way to create a spicy margarita is to infuse tequila with chili peppers.
-Chop jalapeño peppers or pick a different pepper with your desired heat level.
+Of all the ways to make a spicy tequila, the best flavor comes from infusing tequila with chili pepper.
+Chop jalapeño peppers or pick a different pepper.
 (You can check out the Scoville heat units of different chili peppers in my spicy margarita recipe.)
 Use a combination of peppers to get greater depth of flavor.

-Leave the chili peppers to infuse into your tequila for 24 hours or so.
-You can infuse a shorter time with hotter peppers.
-Or go longer, depending on the desired heat level.
+Leave the chili peppers in your tequila for 24 hours or so.
+You can infuse a shorter time with hotter peppers or go longer if you want more heat.
+Store your infused tequila as you would any other spirit.

 thai chili pepper and red chili pepper in tequila in a small glass jar.